Shuanghuan SCEO: BMW copy claim

 The SCEO's design was the cause of many disputes when the company wanted to show it at the Frankfurt Motor Show in 2007.

 In June 2008, the Regional Court of Munich ruled that the Chinese SUV brand, "Shuang-huan SCEO" is a copy of the BMW X5, prohibited the defendant importer of these vehicles in the "trade in Germany" offer and ordered the destruction of all "vehicles with a certain look" at which the defendant's possession or ownership (Az.: 4HK O 16807/07).

 Following a court case in Germany brought by BMW, the car was banned from sale in Germany.
 It was sold in Italy and central Europe, following BMW losing its court case in Italy.

 Specification

 The SCEO is powered by a choice of two 4-cylinder gasoline engines and a diesel option: a 2.0-litre producing 82 kW and a 2.4-litre producing 100 kW.
 A 2.5-litre diesel option provides 75 kW.
 The engines are sourced from Shenyang Aerospace Mitsubishi Motors Engine Manufacturing Corporation.

-The SCEO was available in either automatic or manual transmission.
+The SCEO was available with either a 5 speed manual alongside an optional 4 speed automatic transmission.